isaacnmm/pestpolicy-hugo2XX/content/posts/keeping-your-indoor-plants-pest-free/index.md

 - plant
 layout: post
 ---
-Ensuring your [indoor](https://pestpolicy.com/best-indoor-flea-killer/) plants remain free from pests is essential for their health and longevity.�Indoor environments can sometimes attract pests, but with proper care and vigilance, you can effectively prevent and manage pest infestations.
+Ensuring your [indoor](https://pestpolicy.com/best-indoor-flea-killer/) plants remain free from pests is essential for their health and longevity.Indoor environments can sometimes attract pests, but with proper care and vigilance, you can effectively prevent and manage pest infestations.

 Here are practical tips to help you maintain a pest-free indoor garden and keep your plants thriving.
 ## Common Indoor [Plant](https://pestpolicy.com/how-to-grow-pomegranate-plants-from-seed/) Pests